What is it?

 I typically do not like overly cartoony and childish-looking animation unless it makes sense and fits, this art style is way too common in American animation and increasingly in modern animation, and so I have not liked this trend.

 The animation for this show is still bad to me, I do not like it at all except for the scenery, and it does not fit Ghost In The Shell at all to me; and so that alone ruins this show.

 This is the most Americanized version of Ghost In The Shell since the live action movie, and not in a good way; and I did not like how they had most of the main characters acting unprofessional et cetera too often in the first half.

-What is direct linking (I assume connecting by wire(s) to another person’s cyberbrain) and in what ways was it used during that unclear teacher student incident?
+What is direct linking, I assume that it is: connecting by wire(s) to another person’s cyberbrain, and in what ways was it used during that unclear teacher student incident?